Hfelipini/de-zoomcamp-project/README.md

 For the transformation step, you have the option to use Google Cloud Platform (GCP) services, specifically Dataproc with Spark to load the processed data into BigQuery.
 Follow these steps:

+1. **Create Workflow Template in Dataproc**: Create a workflow template that defines the sequence of steps to execute for the transformation process.
+Include the cluster creation, job submission, and any additional steps required for data processing.

+2. **Configure Cluster and Job**: Configure a cluster in Dataproc to run the PySpark script.
+Set the necessary properties, such as the number of nodes, machine types, and initialization actions.
+Create a job to submit the PySpark script to the cluster.

-1. **Usage of Dataproc with Spark to BigQuery**: Use Dataproc with Spark to perform data processing and loading into BigQuery.
+3. **Usage of Dataproc with Spark to BigQuery**: Use Dataproc with Spark to perform data processing and loading into BigQuery.
 You can write PySpark code to transform the data as required.
 Here's an example of the PySpark code:

    - Create a PySpark script to transform the data, for example, `A_Spark_to_BQ.py`.
 Upload this file to a bucket in GCS, for example:

      `gs://dtc_data_lake_de-zoomcamp-project-code-hfelipini/A_Spark_to_BQ.py`

-   - You will also need the `spark-bigquery` library for Spark.
+   - You will also need the java library for Spark in BigQuery.
 Upload the JAR file to a bucket in GCS, for example:

      `gs://spark-lib/bigquery/spark-bigquery-latest_2.12.jar`

-2. **Configure Cluster and Job**: Configure a cluster in Dataproc to run the PySpark script.
-Set the necessary properties, such as the number of nodes, machine types, and initialization actions.
-Create a job to submit the PySpark script to the cluster.

-3. **Create Workflow Template**: Create a workflow template that defines the sequence of steps to execute for the transformation process.
-Include the cluster creation, job submission, and any additional steps required for data processing.

 4. **Configure Job and Google Scheduler**: Set up a job in Dataproc to execute the workflow template.
 Use Google Scheduler to schedule the job execution at specific intervals.
 Here's an example of a cron command for Google Scheduler:

 Define the schedule:
    ```shell
    * 10-17 * * 1-5